コラム

 Before that I had long hair, so it was quite refreshing.

-The oral mucosa is made up of cells with a fast metabolism, so they are easily affected by anticancer drugs, and various problems such as stomatitis and taste disorders may occur.
+The oral mucosa is made up of cells with a fast metabolism, which makes it susceptible to the effects of anticancer drugs, and can cause various problems such as stomatitis and taste disorders.

-If there is time before treatment begins, it is recommended that you have your teeth cleaned at a dentist, but if not, you should take care of your teeth yourself by brushing them properly.
+If there is time before treatment begins, it is best to have your teeth cleaned at a dentist, but if not, you should take care of your teeth yourself by brushing and flossing properly.

 During treatment, the secretion of sebum and sweat decreases, making the skin more prone to dryness.